mantidproject/mantid/dev-docs/source/AlgorithmProfiler.rst

 Due to the need of investigation of algorithms performance issues, the proper method is introduced.
 It consists two to parts: special mantid build and analytical tool.

-Available for Linux only.
+.. note:: Available for Linux only.

 Mantid build
 ^^^^^^^^^^^^

-To build mantid version with profiling functionality enabled run ``cmake`` with the additional option ``-DPROFILE_ALGORITHM_LINUX=ON``.
-Built in such a way mantid creates a dump file ``algotimeregister.out`` in the running directory.
+On linux the profiler is built by default but to enable profiling, the :ref:`properties <mantd:Algorithm_Profiling>` must be set.
-This file contains the time stamps for start and finish of executed algorithms with ~nanosecond precision in a very simple text format.
+Enabling the profiler will create a file that contains the time stamps for start and finish of executed algorithms with ~nanosecond precision in a very simple text format.

 Adding more detailed information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^